ncatlab/nlab-content/pages/4/1/7/0/714/content.md

 But the notion of &#8224;-category is perfectly reasonable from an homotopy theoretic point of view.
 This is because the model category $DCat$ is a [[combinatorial model category]].
-It follows, by a general result, that the notion of of &#8224;-category is homotopy essentially algebraic There a homotopy limit sketch whose category of models (in spaces) is [[Quillen equivalence|Quillen equivalent]] to the model category $DCat$.
+It follows, by a general result, that the notion of &#8224;-category is homotopy essentially algebraic.
+There is a homotopy limit sketch whose category of models (in spaces) is [[Quillen equivalence|Quillen equivalent]] to the model category $DCat$.
 This is true also for the model category Cat.

 ### $\dagger$-simplicial set